 Land use, above-ground arthropod diversity and arthropod-affected processes

-2) ecosystem processes, such as predation, dung depletion and seed removal are quantified
+2) ecosystem processes, such as predation, dung depletion and seed removal are quantified, and

-3) the role of deadwood insects in the decomposition of dead wood is analyzed as part of the BELongDead-experiment.
+3) the role of deadwood insects in the decomposition of deadwood is analysed as part of the BELongDead experiment.

 - Increasing land-use intensity decreases the diversity and overall abundance of arthropods in forests and grasslands.